 About Pumas

 The puma (Puma concolor) — also known as the cougar, mountain lion, panther and catamount — lives in 23 countries in the Americas.
 Despite its wide range, the puma remains poorly understood and its numbers are thought to be declining overall.
-Together, we are creating a new image of pumas, one that is integral to the landscapes and ecosystems supporting human communities of the Americas.
-All of our efforts, whether research, monitoring, education or outreach, promote coexistence between pumas and people.
+Together, we are creating a new image of pumas, one that is integral to the landscapes and ecosystems supporting human communities in the Americas.
+Whether through research, monitoring, education or outreach, Panthera positions coexistence between pumas and people at the center of conservation.

 IUCN Status: Least Concern